theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

   - JAMStack
 subjects:
   - dev
+twitter_description: |-
+  Ho ho ho!
+This holiday season, we have a nice little gift for @GoHugoIO users out there! 🎁

+  How to build pages from a remote API using Hugo and Hugo alone?

+  Go unwrap your present at https://www.thenewdynamic.com/article/oward-using-a-headless-cms-with-hugo-part-2-building-from-remote-api/

+  #gohugo #JAMStack #SSG #headlesscms

-description: Hugo is yet to support building pages from data, but there is a workaround!
-In the first part of this series we explore the concept of hacking Hugo into building pages from local data.
+description: Hugo is yet to support building pages from a remote source, but there is a workaround!
+In this article we uncover how Hugo can fetch data with its resources.GetRemote feature, write its own markdownfiles with resources.FromString and consume them in a subsequent build!
 seo:
   image: /uploads/toward-headlesscms-with-hugo-part-1.png
 ---